 |---|---|---|

-Tier 1 stops being sufficient when audio issues start costing time or trust.
-If you are re-recording paid work, fighting session-to-session inconsistency, or spending too much time on cleanup as output grows, move to Tier 2 and treat it as a full XLR chain decision, including interface and boom arm, not only a new mic.
+Tier 1 stops being enough when audio issues start costing time or trust.
+If you are re-recording paid work or fighting recurring inconsistency, move to Tier 2 as a full chain decision, not just a mic swap.

-In a typical home or corporate office, a dynamic mic is often the safer starting point when background noise is the main risk.
+In a typical home or office, a dynamic mic is often the more practical starting point when background noise is the main risk.

-Keep signal flow and monitoring part of the same reliability plan.
+Keep signal flow and monitoring in the same reliability plan.

 | Decision criteria | Dynamic-first XLR chain | Condenser-capable XLR chain |